Rowlands

 While in office, Rowlands raised $22,000, lifting CCR out of debt.
 Her administration also chartered 15 new or returning chapters, grew social media channels and increased followership by over 1,000, created a new website complete with a CCR merchandise store and historical archive, held the largest annual convention in CCR history in 2018 with over 220 attendees, garnered national news coverage, fought off 3 campus administrations in their attempts to stifle free expression, and implemented measures to divert power away from the Chairman (such as the Judicial Board) and keep CCR transparent and accountable.
 Additionally, the administration implemented a new logo and was the first administration to provide customized flags, pens, and other materials to chapters throughout the state.
 Rowlands also was the first to connect regional and statewide CCR chapters via facebook groups, encouraging chapters to collaborate on events rather than keep to themselves.

 Unfortunately, Rowlands was criticized for her strong leadership and democratic reforms, and many CRs attempted to undermine her administration's achievements.
 In 2018, following a decisive re-election, the Rowlands Administration was bogged down in controversy over a question of UCSD chartering materials.
 Opponents argued Ms. Rowlands and her Communications Director, Dylan Martin, had staged a coup against the existing UCSD club.
 Ms. Rowlands denied involvement, and Mr. Martin believed his actions in taking over the charter of UCSD were justified.
 Rowlands supported an arbitration effort between the parties, which led to two judicial board cases; Mr. Martin and his new UCSD club emerged victorious.
-In response to the UCSD outcome and in fear of their desired candidates not winning in the upcoming 2019 CCR election, 10 chapters declared explicit dissociation, resulting in the termination of the term of office for several Executive Committee members.
+In response to the UCSD outcome and in fear of their desired candidates not winning in the upcoming 2019 CCR election, 10 chapters declared explicit dissociation, resulting in the termination of several Executive Committee members.

 Despite the challenges of her administration, Rowlands left a lasting legacy to the structure and discourse of CCR.
 She was regarded as a team player and an accomplished leader, and her critics have faded into obscurity.
 For her achievements, she was recognized on the Washington Examiner’s “30 Under 30” list and awarded the “Top 100 Most Influential People Award” in 2016 and 2017 by the OC Register.